ToolChainGang/Inductance/Library.md

 ## Generating CSV output

 The Coil() object also has a set of print functions for easy CSV file generation.
+The full CVS header includes the program parameters used to generate the plot, and the "ColumnHeader" identifies the columns in the display.

 ````
 TestCoil.PrintCSV(Units="mm")                                       # Print the numeric values as a single CSV line